FreshCrispyBacon/ADS-2/README.md

 Convolutional Neural Networks (CNNs) have been particularly effective in TSR, especially deep CNNs.
 These methods have shown to achieve high accuracy rates on various benchmark datasets such as the German Traffic Sign Recognition Benchmark (GTSRB).

-Additionally, researchers have been also working on improving the robustness of TSR systems by incorporating techniques such as data augmentation, transfer learning, and Adversarial machine learning to handle different variations in traffic sign appearances, such as different lighting conditions, weather, and camera perspectives.

 In recent years, researchers have also been working on developing real-time TSR systems that can be deployed on vehicles and embedded systems, to enhance the safety of autonomous vehicles.

 Overall, the field of TSR using Machine Learning and Neural Networks is a very active area of research with a great deal of progress being made in recent years, and it is expected to continue to evolve as technology improves.